MFYalcin/Verilog-VHDL/README.md

 # Verilog-VHDL
-The main focus here is writing UART and advancing on coding Verilog and Hardware Descriptive Language.
+The main focus here is writing layers of code on either Verilog or VHDL.